mllngtn/edmill-11ty/src/pages/about-me.md

 ---

 <p>
     Hi!
-My name's Ed and I'm a front-end developer based in Vancouver, British Columbia.
+My name's Ed and I'm a front-end developer based in Christchurch, New Zealand.
 I love to build websites and apps that are <b>beautiful</b>, <b>fast</b>, <b>accessible</b> and <b>standards-compliant</b>.
 </p>
 <p>
-    I believe that one of the front-end developer’s most important roles is to be an <b>advocate for the end user</b>, prioritising elegant UI and intuitive UX solutions and ensuring that releases are usable on all devices, from screen-reader equipped desktops to mobile phones with spotty data connections, and everything in between.
+    Aside from writing and reviewing high-quality code, I believe that a good front-end developer should act as an <b>advocate for the end user</b>.
+That means prioritising elegant UI and intuitive UX solutions and ensuring that releases are usable on all devices, from screen-reader equipped desktops to mobile phones with spotty data connections.
 </p>
 <div class="inverted">
     <h2>